RemoteTechnologiesGroup/RemoteTech/tutorials/keo.md

 4 satellites |  38&deg; before KSC       | 128&deg; before KSC
 {: .data}

 Again, placement doesn't have to be exact.
 As long as you're within about 20&deg; or so, the worst that will happen is that your network will look a little lopsided.
+The screenshot below shows the 143&deg; offset needed to get a satellite 60&deg; west of KSC.

 ![Example of a transfer node 143&deg; before KSC's longitude](single_1_xfer.png "Starting a 3-satellite network, with the first satellite 60&deg; west of KSC"){: .pairedimages}
 ![Example of flight computer queue](single_xfercomp.png "Flight computer programmed for burn, followed by re-activating SAS"){: .pairedimages}

 If you don't have a pre-existing satellite network, all four possible burns will be out of contact with KSC.
 Once you're satisfied with your maneuver node, open the flight computer by clicking on the green calculator icon below the mission clock (if it's not green, you will have to wait until you next fly over KSC).
 Click "NODE" at the top of the window, then "EXEC" at the bottom.
 This will tell the computer to prepare for and execute the burn when the time comes.
-Once the satellite comes back over the horizon after the burn, you'll be able to control it manually again.
+You can optionally schedule post-burn attitude controls using [manual delay](../../guide/comp/#manual-delay).
+Once the satellite comes back over the horizon after the burn, you'll be able to control it directly again.

 ![Image showing how to look up orbital period in Kerbal Engineer](single_finalorbit.png "Getting an (almost) 6 hour orbit"){: .left}